Dashboard

 To demonstrate the impact of SSS on UNM’s strategic plan several key performance indicators are used to illustrate.

-Graduation rates measure the percentage of students who apply for admission to UNM as a degree-seeking student and who then graduate with a bachelor’s degree.
+Graduation rates measure the percentage of students who apply for admission to UNM as degree-seeking students and who then graduate with a bachelor’s degree.
 Following federal guidelines, SSS annually tracks the six-year graduation rate of program participants.
-Additionally, UNM Enrollment Management uses this standard definition for a six-year graduation rate which is “measured by the percentage of full-time baccalaureate-seeking students who graduate within six years.”
+Additionally, UNM Enrollment Management uses this standard definition for a six-year graduation rate, which is “measured by the percentage of full-time baccalaureate-seeking students who graduate within six years.”

-Low-income student graduation rates measure the percentage of students from low-income households who were admitted to UNM as a degree-seeking student and who then graduate with a bachelor’s degree.
+Low-income student graduation rates measure the percentage of students from low-income households who were admitted to UNM as degree-seeking students and who then graduate with a bachelor’s degree.
 SSS uses the operating definition of low-income based on federal TRIO program criteria.
 Recipients of a Pell Grant are not automatically considered low-income.
-This key performance indicator is not required by the U.S. Dept. of Education TRIO Programs; however, the information is collected and may be reported on.
+This key performance indicator is not required by the U.S. Department of Education TRIO Programs; however, the information is collected and may be reported on.

 RESEARCH: Research may come in two forms: participation in student research at the undergraduate and graduate levels, and participation in professional research by program faculty and staff.